Jamsers/Bistro-Demo-Tweaked/Godot-Human-For-Scale/README.md

 # Godot-Human-For-Scale
-Simple third person controllable character that you can use to run around in your level to get a sense of scale.
+Simple controllable character that you can use to run around in your level to get a sense of scale.
 No input bindings or camera set up necessary, just drag and drop into your scene.
 The character is 5'10.
 (177.8 cm)

 https://github.com/Jamsers/Godot-Human-For-Scale/assets/39361911/ea40c6ec-47b0-43da-a2c2-1e5539d293f6